Lulabel Ruiz Seitz

 About

-I'm a Ph.D. candidate in the Division of Applied Mathematics at Brown University (entered 2022).
+I'm a Ph.D. candidate in the Division of Applied Mathematics at Brown University (entered 2022, defending 2027).

-My work focuses on multiscale asymptotics for problems in geophysical fluid dynamics.
-I am particularly interested in using variations of the Eulerian-Lagrangian mapping to gain new insights into wave-mean flow interactions, in settings ranging from the generation of surface waves in the ocean to turbulence closure models.
+My work focuses on multiscale asymptotics and wave-mean decomposition for problems in geophysical fluid dynamics, in settings ranging from the generation of surface waves in the ocean to turbulence closure models.

 I'm an NDSEG fellow and was a Geophysical Fluid Dynamics Fellow at the Woods Hole Oceanographic Institution in 2024.